mlytics/mly-stream-sdk-guide/Documents/Web SDK/FAQ/I am having trouble while bundling with Webpack.md

-Please be aware that if you are using webpack as a bundler, and will obfuscate the `node_modules` folder, please exclude our SDK or keep the className intact.
+Please be aware that if you are using webpack as a bundler, and will obfuscate dependent packages, please exclude our SDK or keep the class name intact.

 Here is an example of a webpack configuration file: